Skip to main content

 Once you clear treaty availability, use one consistent memo structure and stick to it.
 If you use the labels Permanent home, Habitual abode, and Closer personal and economic relations, treat them as internal working labels unless and until you verify the full operative text of Article 4.

 That discipline reduces cherry-picking and makes your file easier to defend later.
-Based on this grounding pack, the confirmed points are limited: Article 4 (Residence) exists, Article 24 (Mutual Agreement Procedure) exists, and the excerpt is table-of-contents level only.
+The confirmed treaty articles relevant here are Article 4 (Residence) and Article 24 (Mutual Agreement Procedure).

 Do not blend all facts into one story too early.
 Keep separate sections for housing facts, timeline pattern, and personal and economic ties so one strong fact does not distort another category.